jamesthekee/jamesthekee.github.io/README.md

 # me

-im a cs student and paint3D extraordinaire
+hello i am james

-and i like computing and maths.
+i am a cs graduate

 some of my projects are here.